visitbethel/openshift-cartridge-plack/template/README.md

 - app.psgi :
   Your PSGI application.
+  See https://metacpan.org/pod/PSGI for how to write PSGI apps.

 - cpanfile :
   List of CPAN modules that your application depends on.
+  See https://metacpan.org/pod/cpanfile for how to write cpanfile.

 - plack_config.pl :
   Script to set environment variables to control how "plackup" should work.